rust-lang/surveys/surveys/2021-annual-survey/questions.md

 - yes, other
 - no

-If you are work, which category best describes the domain in which *you* work?
+If you are employed, which category best describes the domain in which *you* work?

 - server networking, desktop application, mobile application, web application, embedded, etc.

 TODO categories
+Todo Simplify the "Are you employed?" question - make yes/no. No need for categories there when we capture categories below.

 Do you write or design software in your work?